 Program for East African future teachers

-Augsburg College’s Education Department is a recipient of the Minnesota legislature’s generous Collaborative Urban Educator (CUE) funding.The CUE program’s purpose is to increase the diversity of the teacher workforce in Minnesota.Our program specifically targets East African future teachers: East African Student to Teacher (EAST).The goal of the program is to recruit, retain, and license highly qualified students who wish to become K-12 teachers.
+Augsburg University’s Education Department is a recipient of the Minnesota legislature’s generous Collaborative Urban Educator (CUE) funding.The CUE program’s purpose is to increase the diversity of the teacher workforce in Minnesota.Our program specifically targets East African future teachers: East African Student to Teacher (EAST).The goal of the program is to recruit, retain, and license highly qualified students who wish to become K-12 teachers.
 EAST covers tuition costs towards initial licensure.
-Award amount will vary based on degree sought and are decided on an individual basis.

-- Of East African descent and bilingual
+- Of East African descent and multilingual (preferred)

 - A U.S. citizen or permanent resident and eligible to work in the U.S.